legendac/MusicWeb/README.md

 Once everything is ready:

 <In Terminal or Command Prompt>
+* start Express Node.js server with `gulp`,
-* start your Stardog server with `stardog-admin server start`,
+* start your Stardog server with `stardog-admin server start`
-* start express node.js server with `gulp`

 The web app is then running at <http://localhost:5000>, Stardog running at <http://localhost:5820> .

+A Video of the Working Application is shown here -->  <https://www.youtube.com/watch?v=0CZT23sFdiM>

 Kudos to Rinke Hoekstra for his assistance along the way.